coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 ## Could we apply the tools used in the workshop to create reproducible research?

 ### Tracking the software/code we have used in an experiment
-- Using git for tracking the code.
+- Using Git for tracking the code.
 - Multiple ways to track a specific piece of code.
-- For example, using git tags to mark a specific piece of code we have used in an experiment
+- For example, using Git tags to mark a specific piece of code we have used in an experiment
 - [ ] Example: use already discussed example in early sessions

 ### Documentation on data generation